katpavan/unity-notes/README.md

 if both have colliders and one has a rigid body then we can detect the touch

+then you can detect the collision using OnTriggerEnter

 ### turning-image-into-sprite.png

 ![turning-image-into-sprite.png](turning-image-into-sprite.png "turning-image-into-sprite.png")